ProTrix: Building Models for Planning and Reasoning over Tables with Sentence Context: Our Method

 \subsection{Problem Formulation}

 This study centers on tabular tasks with sentence context.
 Each instance is structured as $(Q, T, S, A)$, where $Q$ represents users' query. $T$ denotes a singular table, while $S$ denotes the sentence context.
 The sentence context is usually passages linked to the table or retrieved from a knowledge base.
-Finally $A$ stands for the predicted answer.
-The answer could be short-form for answering questions like \textit{hom many...} or \textit{is this true or false...}.
-For \textit{how} and \textit{why} questions, the answer is generally one or more sentences which is defined as free-form answers.
+Finally $A$ stands for the answer, which could be short-form for answering questions like \textit{hom many...} or \textit{is this true or false...}.
+For \textit{how} and \textit{why} questions, the answers are generally one or more sentences, defined as free-form answers.